amarillion/helixgraph/docs/graphs.md

 node = map.get[1][2]
 ```

 And to define its adjacents, we need something like the code below.
-For fun, we'll add a twist: we'll write our function as a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), instead of returning an array.
+For fun, we'll add a twist: we'll write our `getAdjacent` function as a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), instead of returning an array.
 As mentioned before, your getAdjacent function should return an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols), which can be an array, or a generator.
 Helixgraph algorithms will work either way.

 ```js
 function *getAdjacent(node) {